zachchong/tp/README.md

 - [Acknowledge Source](#acknowledge-source)

 ## About
 PressPal is designed to streamline contact and interview management for breaking news reporters.
-Traditional organisation books and note-taking tools are not optimized for the high-speed, high-pressure environment of news reporting, where reporters must manage hundreds of contacts across multiple sources (phones, emails, notebooks).
+Traditional address books and note-taking tools are not optimized for the high-speed, high-pressure environment of news reporting, where reporters must manage hundreds of contacts across multiple sources (phones, emails, notebooks).

 The goal of PressPal is to:
 - Provide reporters with a single command-driven system for organizing and retrieving contacts quickly.